 Traditionally, language has been considered as a human cognitive function, along with others such as memory, attention and thought.
 Still, as stated by Deacon (1997), for example, language has evolved over the course of human evolution and it has also affected the development of the human brain and cognition.
 This means that brain structures involved in language processing are anatomically intertwined with various other structures that handle the other cognitive functions of the brain.
 Research into the functions of the brain has come to question any attempt to try to separate language functions from other cognitive abilities, (McNeil and Pratt, 2001).
-In light of what we know today about human cognition, is it wise to consider language functions as separate modules or domain-specific systems in relation to other cognitive functions?
+In light of what we know today about human cognition, is it wise to consider language functions?
 This question is especially relevant when it comes to the actual use of language in social interaction.